prezadito/move-planner/README.md

 # Move Planner
-An app made by the instructions provided at [Intro to AJAX](https://www.udacity.com/course/intro-to-ajax--ud110), by UDACITY.
+An app made by the instructions provided at [Intro to AJAX](https://www.udacity.com/course/intro-to-ajax--ud110), by Udacity.

 ### API's used:
 * [New York Times API](http://developer.nytimes.com/)